-- Select the best answer.
+- 1. Select the best answer.
 While the members of the crane team have individual responsibilities, each have joint responsibilities as well.
-Each member must: - A. Support the goal of safe crane operation - B. Attend the pre-lift briefing.
-Any new members who replace another team member must be briefed as well. - C. Keep the Rigger-in-Charge well informed of conditions affecting personnel or the equipment during lifts. - D. Keep non-essential personnel out of the operating area - E. Stop operations whenever safety is in question - F. Perform all of the listed actions above

-- 2. Select the best answer.
-Securing the crane envelope is the ...

-- A. Sole responsibility of the crane operator

-- B. Sole responsibility of the rigging supervisor

-- C. Combined responsibility of all team members

-- D. Combined responsibility of the crane operator and the crane supervisor

-- 3. Select the best answer.
-Crane operators are responsible for all of the following except:

-- A. Slowing down when signals are unclear
+Each member must: - a.
+Support the Goal of safe crane operation - b.
+Attend the pre-lift briefing.
+Any new members who replace another team member must be briefed as well. - c.
+Keep the Rigger-in-Charge well informed of conditions affecting personnel or the equipment during lifts. - d.
+Keep non-essential personnel out of the operating area - e.
+Stop operations whenever safety is in question - f.
+Perform all of the listed actions above - 2.
+Select the best answer.
+Securing the crane envelope is the ... - a.
+Combined responsibility of all team members - b.
+Sole responsibility of the rigging supervisor - c.
+Sole responsibility of the crane operator - d.
+Combined responsibility of the crane operator and the crane supervisor - 3.
+Select the best answer.
+Crane operators are responsible for all of the following except: - a.
+Maintaining communication with the signaler - b.
+Lifting and landing all loads safely - c.
+Doing a thorough ODCL inspection - d.
+Slowing down when signals are unclear

-- B. Lifting and landing all loads safely

-- C. Doing a thorough ODCL inspection

-- D. Maintaining communication with the signaler

 - 4. Select the best answer.
 If you feel safety is in jeopardy during the performance of your task, you should:

-- A. Stop work and have the problem resolved

-- B. Use the OEM manual to solve the problem
+- a.
+Use the OEM manual to solve the problem

+- b.
+Stop work and have the problem resolved

+- c.
+Evaluate the lift plan

-- C. Call your supervisor for clarification
+- d.
+Call your supervisor for clarification

-- D. Evaluate the lift plan

 - 5. Select all that apply.
 The crane operator must immediately stop operations when ...

-- A. Operations have exceeded allowed time

-- B. The operating envelope is penetrated
+- a.
+The operating envelope is penetrated

-- C. Any time a stop signal is given
+- b.
+Any time a stop signal is given

-- D. The weather forecast is not good

-- E. Communications are lost during a blind or complex lift
+- c.
+Communications are lost during a blind or complex lift

+- d.
+Operations have exceeded allowed time

+- e.
+The weather forecast is not good

-Rigger-in-Charge Responsibility
+Rigger-in-Charge Responsibilities